 Onalea is a singer, theatre artist, poet and musician who enjoys experimenting with a wide variety of material from cabaret to concert hall.
 She has recorded four CD's ranging from big band to jazz standards, electronica to original material.
-With her Jazz trio she has opened for Bob Newhart, Daniel Lanios and the East Village Opera Company.

 a new Opera about Immigration which premiered September 2012 with Calgary Opera and creating the role of Petty in HOME